Ally Financial Inc. [ALLY] Price Analysis: NYSE:ALLY Bull Target $38.21 or Higher

-The share price of Ally Financial Inc. [NYSE: ALLY] inclined by $32.70, presently trading at $32.03.
-The company’s shares saw 26.57% gains compared to the lowest price in the period of the last 52 weeks, set at $25.31 recorded on Jan 24, 2020.
-The last few days have been tough to the share price as ALLY jumped by +4.32% during the last week, even though the stock is still down by -1.96% compared to 1.33 of all time high it touched on 01/23/20.
-However, the stock had a strong performance during the past 3 months, roughly gaining 6.13%, while additionally gaining 28.34% during the last 12 months.
+The share price of Ally Financial Inc. [NYSE: ALLY] inclined by $31.36, presently trading at $31.75.
+The company’s shares saw 25.44% gains compared to the lowest price in the period of the last 52 weeks, set at $25.31 recorded on 01/28/20.
+The last few days have been benevolent to the share price as ALLY jumped by +4.92% during the last week, even though the stock is still down by -2.99% compared to 1.49 of all time high it touched on 01/23/20.
+However, the stock had a strong performance during the past 3 months, roughly gaining 3.35%, while additionally gaining 22.87% during the last 12 months.
 Ally Financial Inc. is said to have a 12-month price target set at $38.21.
-That means that the stock has a strong potential to acquire 6.18% increase from the current trading price.
+That means that the stock has a strong potential to acquire 6.46% increase from the current trading price.

 Ally Financial Inc. [NYSE:ALLY]: Analyst Rating and Earnings